Skarlso/devops/README.md

 # devops
-Scripts I use for building stuff.
+Various scripts and settings I use for building software.

+Also, vim.